9oelM/ui-theory/README.md

 The this repository effectively explains how:
 - to append and assemble dom elements together (a bit like `Component#render` or `ReactDOM.render`, despite HUGE difference in fact)
-- make some dead simple alternative of `styled-component`
+- to make some dead simple alternative of `styled-component`
 - hooks like `useEffect` and `useState` work
 - global state works
 - an UI component works and the fact that it is only a function (UI = f(state))
 - closure works to make all of things above happen

 FYI, I was too bothered to use typescript.
 Sorry.
-But it really shows that you can still make this far without typescript.
+But it really shows that you can still make this far without any sophisticated stuffs and usage of typescript.
+Wanted to show that anybody can implement fundamental concepts of React.
 Plus, I think it would be better for beginners to look at js rather than ts (but still I believe ts is 10000 times better than js)

 ## Explanation